jasonhuh/UASCO/namenum/README.md

-Using a Trie to prune matches do not exist in the dict.txt.
+Using a Trie to prune matches that do not exist in the dict.txt.